QilinGu/udacity_ml/projects/capstone/README.md

 ### Project Overview
 Self-driving cars are fascinating.
 However, the learning curve is steep.
 We noticed a lack of simple environments for experimenting with the underlying algorithms in pedagogical settings.
-We have built one such environment here, which a programmer can run just fine without GPUs.
+We have built one such environment here, which a programmer can run just fine _without_ expensive GPUs.

 Our virtual environment is a derivative of
 [Matt Harvey's virtual car](https://medium.com/@harvitronix/using-reinforcement-learning-in-python-to-teach-a-virtual-car-to-avoid-obstacles-6e782cc7d4c6#.58wi2s7ct),